Sundome: Plot

 The story is centered on a 15-year-old high school student named Hideo Aiba (Atsushi Ninomya), a member of a school club called the Roman Club.
 (ROMAN here is a rendering of romance, vernacular fiction; the club's supposed purpose is the search for ghosts, UFOs, and the paranormal.)
-The story centers around his quid pro quo relationship with a girl named Kurumi Sahana (Akane Suzuki).
+The story centers around his transactional relationship with a girl named Kurumi Sahana (Akane Suzuki).
 Most of the events begin as an outing of the Roman Club.
 Occasionally, Hideo will be out on his own with Kurumi.
 This is usually at night, serving to contrast the playful daytime events.